jobutsu/DazHairConverter/README.md

 Select the hair mesh and while holding in shift, select the hair cap.
 It’s important to select the hair mesh first.

-Select the “Hair” menu on the right-hand side of the 3D viewport.
+Select the “DazHairConverter” menu on the right-hand side of the 3D viewport.

 The hair converter has three parameters: